 Protectionism has become the “crack cocaine” of modern politics and anti-globalization forces have been emboldened by the global downturn, according to Mike Moore, the former prime minister of New Zealand.

 Speaking at the opening of the Doha Business Roundtable, “Gulf 2020: Scenario planning in a post crisis-economy,” in Qatar, Moore highlighted a recent report from the World Trade Organization (WTO) which exposed 130 new measures from the past 12 months that restrict trade.
-He accused governments around the world of hypocrisy on trade saying that politicians in 19 of the G20 countries are “knowingly breaking their own agreements” before lodging complaints about others to the WTO with a view to gaining 18 months of breathing space.

-Citing the current spat between US and China—over the alleged dumping of Chinese tires in the US, and alleged dumping of US chicken legs and wings and vehicle parts in China—Moore said there was a risk that the WTO could be overwhelmed with complaints.
+Citing the current spat between US and China — over the alleged dumping of Chinese tires in the US, and alleged dumping of US chicken legs and wings and vehicle parts in China — Moore said there was a risk that the WTO could be overwhelmed with complaints.
 “It could spin out of control,” said Moore.
 “So far, however, the system is holding together.”

-Moore said correcting the global imbalances that precipitated last year’s financial crisis is going to place huge demands on emerging economies including China, the Middle East, and Latin America, and their biggest challenge will be to rebalance their economies towards domestic consumption.
+Moore said correcting the global imbalances that precipitated last year’s financial crisis is going to place huge demands on emerging economies including China, the Middle East, and Latin America, and that their biggest challenge will be to rebalance their economies towards domestic consumption.

 Chris Gibson-Smith, chairman of the London Stock Exchange, agreed, pointing out that China and India are still growing their economies at 8% per annum.
 “That is a ‘decoupling’,” he said.

-He pointed out that the transition towards domestic consumption is going to require educational, cultural, and political shifts in these countries.
+Gibson-Smit pointed out that the transition towards domestic consumption is going to require educational, cultural, and political shifts in these countries.

 Simon Cox, the Economist’s economics correspondent, who chaired the opening session of the conference which forms part of the Qfinance Global Debates, said he believes that rather than seeking to undermine chastened Anglo-Saxon economies, China is coming around to playing a more active role in the G20.